The Classroom to Food Market Pipeline (CFMP) has been updated from the original version to reach more schools in food insecure communities.

 (typically takes one school year per level):

-CFMP Level I: Marketing – Students learn how easy it is to grow different types of microgreens inside their classroom or even in their room at home.
+CFMP Level I: Nutrition & Marketing – Students learn how easy it is to grow different types of microgreens inside their classroom or even in their room at home.
 Level I also lets students see the business side of things with the chance to design artwork for print and online promotional materials.
 Learn More

 CFMP Level II: Profit & Loss – Students go beyond microgreens in Level II by growing cherry tomatoes, root vegetables, and more.
 Entrepreneurship is further explored with another card game plus more assignments covering the nuts and bolts of running a business (gross margins, product surveys, prototypes, and basic accounting).